krmckone/personal-website/_posts/2020-03-07-KramdownNotes.md

     Here is my code block, started by four spaces still the same code block despite no indentation

-Code blocks which follow eachother in direct sequence separated by a blank line are not interpreted as separate but are instead combined into one block.
+Code blocks which follow each other in direct sequence separated by a blank line are not interpreted as separate but are instead combined into one block.
 Use an EOB marker to separate the code blocks written in sequence.

     Code block started by four spaces